Saamy Square Trailer: Vikram’s Swag And Intensity Will Leave You Spellbound

 In case you did not know, Saamy Square has been directed by noted film-maker Hari and is a sequel to the 2003 release Saamy.
 The film also features Keerthy Suresh and Bobby Simhaa in the lead.
 The Mahanati actress plays the role of Vikram's on-screen lover while Simhaa plays the antagonist.
 The Jigarthanda actor is likely to have a few intense scenes with Vikram and this has created a buzz amongst fans.

-Saamy was a big hit at the box office and is regarded one of Vikram's finest films.
+Saamy was a big hit at the box office and is regarded as one of Vikram's finest films.
 Also featuring Trisha Krishnan in the lead, it was a commercial action-drama and helped the 'Chiyaan' consolidate his standing in the industry.
 As such, fans are bound to have high expectations from the sequel.

 Interestingly, Vikram was last seen in the Pongal release Sketch which also featured Tamannaah Bhatia in the lead and did decent business at the box office.
 If Saamy Square too becomes a hit, it will go a long way in helping him prove that he is still the king of the BO.
-Similarly, Keerthy-who tasted success with Mahanati-will be hoping that the film helps her continue her rise to stardom.
+Similarly, Keerthy, who tasted success with Mahanati, will be hoping that the film helps her continue her rise to stardom.

 On a related note, this is a busy time for the I star.
 Besides Saamy Square, he also has Dhruva Natchathiram in his kitty.
 It is touted to be a spy-thriller and has been directed by Gautham Vasudev Menon.
-In it, he will be seen alongside Aishwarya Rajesh and Ritu Varma
+In it, he will be seen alongside Aishwarya Rajesh and Ritu Varma.

 So, did you like the Saamy Square trailer?
 Comments, please!